mjpclab/go-http-file-server/README.md

 - Single executable file
 - Can download the whole contents of current directory as archive file if enabled
 - Can upload files to current directory if enabled
-- Can specify a custom template for page rendering
+- Can specify a custom theme for page rendering
 - Support location alias(mount another directory to url location)

 ## Compile